-A Rundown of the Down-Ballot Results with Clean Energy Implications
+A Rundown of the Down-Ballot Results With Clean Energy Implications

 Last year, Governor Tim Walz, a Democrat, introduced a path to 100 percent clean energy by 2050.
 It's a target Democrats support, Gabe Chan, a professor at the University of Minnesota focused on energy and climate policies, told the Energy News Network.

-Republicans and Democrats have been unable to reach consensus on wide-reaching clean energy legislation, though renewables are generally popular in the state.
+Republicans and Democrats have been unable to reach a consensus on wide-reaching clean energy legislation, though renewables are generally popular in the state.
 Minnesota is in the top ten states for installed wind capacity and ranks 14th for installed solar capacity.
 The state was also an early leader in community solar and still hosts nearly double the capacity of the runner up in that sector, New York.

 Xcel Energy, the state’s largest investor-owned utility, was the first utility of its kind to establish a carbon-free by 2050 target.
 Turning that target into state policy would enshrine that voluntary pledge in law.